sureshhallyali/node/node.md

     Nodemon
     Nodemon is a utility that will monitor for any changes in your source and automatically restart your server.
     Perfect for development.
 Install it using npm.
-Just use nodemon instead of node to run your code, and now your process will automatically restart when your code    changes. need to add in (package.json)  script  "devStart":nodemon server.js"
+Just use nodemon instead of node to run your code, and now your process will automatically restart when your code changes. need to add in (package.json)  script  "devStart":nodemon server.js" Which allows to  restart server automatically.

     CORS
     Cross-Origin Resource Sharing (CORS) is a mechanism that uses additional HTTP headers to tell